Same-sex marriage in Louisiana: Robicheaux v. George

 In July 2013, a lawsuit brought in the U.S. District Court for the Eastern District of Louisiana challenged the state's refusal to recognize same-sex marriages from other jurisdictions.
-The plaintiffs were a same-sex couple married in Iowa in September 2012, later joined by a second couple; the case was assigned to Judge Martin Feldman.
+The plaintiffs were a same-sex couple married in Iowa in September 2012, later joined by a second couple.
+The case was assigned to Judge Martin Feldman.
 The court dismissed the suit in November 2013 because it found that the only named defendant, Attorney General Caldwell, had taken no specific action with respect to the plaintiffs' marriages.

-On February 5, 2014, the Robicheaux plaintiffs, now joined by two women married in Iowa in 2013 and two men denied a marriage license in New Orleans in January 2014, refiled their suit, naming as principal defendant the state Director of Health, along with the Secretary of Revenue, with the case now styled Robicheaux v.
+On February 5, 2014, the Robicheaux plaintiffs, now joined by two women married in Iowa in 2013 and two men denied a marriage license in New Orleans in January 2014, refiled their suit, naming as principal defendant the Louisiana Director of Health, along with the Secretary of Revenue, with the case now styled Robicheaux v.
 George.
-Forum For Equality, a Louisiana LGBT activist group, filed a separate suit on behalf of four couples on February 12, seeking recognition of same-sex marriages established in other jurisdictions.
+Forum For Equality filed a separate suit on behalf of four couples on February 12, seeking recognition of same-sex marriages established in other jurisdictions.
 On March 18, Judge Feldman consolidated the two cases under the name Robicheaux v.
 Caldwell.
 Oral arguments on motions for summary judgment were held on June 25.

 On September 3, Judge Feldman ruled for the defendants, writing that "Louisiana has a legitimate interest ... whether obsolete in the opinion of some, or not, in the opinion of others ... in linking children to an intact family formed by their two biological parents".
 He wrote that the idea of same-sex marriage was "nonexistent and even inconceivable until very recently".
 He described the issue as "a clash between convictions regarding the value of state decisions reached by way of the democratic process as contrasted with personal, genuine, and sincere lifestyle choices recognition."
-He found nothing in United States v.
-Windsor or previous Fifth Circuit decisions to require him to subject Louisiana's ban to "heightened scrutiny".
-He also ruled that "There is simply no fundamental right, historically or traditionally, to same-sex marriage."
+He found that nothing in United States v.
+Windsor or previous Fifth Circuit decisions required him to subject Louisiana's ban to "heightened scrutiny".
+He also ruled that "there is simply no fundamental right, historically or traditionally, to same-sex marriage."
 Under "rational basis review", he accepted the state's claim that its laws "serve a central state interest of linking children to an intact family formed by their biological parents" and further its interest in "safeguarding that fundamental social change ... is better cultivated through democratic consensus."
 He wrote:

 He characterized other federal court decisions invalidating state bans on same-sex marriage as "the volley of nationally orchestrated court rulings ... [that] thus far exemplify a pageant of empathy; decisions impelled by a response of innate pathos."
 He also asked what the impact of a decision for the plaintiffs might foretell: